History of Trinity Christian College

 The founders began Trinity Christian College for many of the same reasons other colleges exist—but they envisioned an even deeper mission.
-Trinity is about action—a place where God can call followers who will do, not simply believe.
-Those who attend Trinity want to live a life that makes a difference, and to live their Christianity boldly.
+What Trinity lives for is to be a place from which God can call followers who will do, not simply believe.
+Who will not just be Christians, but who will live their Christianity boldly.

 From Golf course to College courses